 But when you can do BOTH?!?

 When you become a TEFL teacher abroad, you can travel the world and earn a decent TEFL teacher salary while you’re doing it.

 But it’s not just about the money and travel.
 Here are more reasons why you should teach English abroad.

 What is your biggest motivation to teach English abroad?

 Like I said before, it’s not about the money.
-Or it’s not about the travel.
-It’s about the positive, life-enriching experience you gain from it.
+Or it’s not about travel.
+It’s about the positive, life-enriching experience you get from it.

-When you teach English abroad, it not only opens a new life chapter, but it has the power to transform your perspective on people, culture and way of life.
+Teaching English abroad not only opens a new life chapter but it has the power to transform your perspective on people, culture, and way of life.
 For most people, it’s in a positive way.

-It’s like a real choose your own adventure novel.
+It’s like a real choose-your-own-adventure novel.
 You’re the main character.
-And there’s so many routes you can take.
+And there are so many routes you can take.

 Asia is all relatively close together making it a hub for travel.
 You can maximize the number of visits collecting passport stamps like it’s going out of style.
 That’s just how countries are dispersed geographically in Asia.

 And if you’re asking… When you teach English abroad, there are a ton of holidays to hoist the anchor and set sail.
 But it’s good to ask your school just how many you get before you go.